ualberta-rcg/slurm/jupyterhub/README.md

 - **LDAP Settings**: Update the private LDAP settings (e.g., server, bind DN) to match your environment.
 - **NFS Mounts**: Verify paths for `nfs-slurm-config`, `nfs-munge-key`, and `nfs-sssd`.
 - **Image**: Set to `rkhoja/slurm:jupyterhub` with `pullPolicy: Always`.

+> **Note**: Both the values.yaml LDAP section needs to be filled out, and the SSSD configuration file for Authentication to fully work.
+SSSD is required for Slurm job submission, LDAP in the values.yaml is for Web access.
+Both need to talk to the same LDAP server.

 ### 4. Deploy with Helm
 Follow these steps to deploy JupyterHub: